HEnquist/pycamilladsp/README.md

 # pyCamillaDSP
-Python library for handling the communication with CamillaDSP via a websocket.
+Companion Python library for CamillaDSP.
 Works with CamillaDSP version 0.3.2 and up.

 Install with